-Above Smashey with Phil, Mike and Bob.
+Above Smashey (a Wayfarer) with Phil, Mike and Bob.
 Tragically Phil was killed along with 10 other passengers and crew aboard a helicopter returning from a gas rig off the Norfolk Coast back in July 2002.
 And if Christine or Rebecca are reading this Phil is not forgotten.

 Spike on the helm and Bob on lookout!

 Smashey has ‘Dawn Stroller’ painted beautifully on her bow after her owner’s wife.